krisshsabareesh/openBookProject-p2/README.md

-Some Python exercises from a python book @ www.openbookproject.net
+Some python exercises from a book @ www.openbookproject.net